Finch-API/finch-docs/docs/Development-Guides/Providers.md

 > **Read:** The `Company`, `Directory`, `Individual`, `Employment`, `Payment` and `Pay Statement` endpoint are read-only endpoints.
 Providers can be either an [Automated API Provider](../Product-Guides/Automated-Connect-Flow.md) or an [Assisted API Provider](../Product-Guides/Assisted-Connect-Flow.md).

 <!-- theme: info -->
-> **Write:** The benefits endpoints contain both read and write functionalities.
+> **Benefits (Write):** The benefits endpoints contain both read and write functionalities.
 Providers can be either an Automated API Benefit Provider or an Assisted API Benefit Provider.
 Only `Create Benefit`, `Update Benefit`, `Enroll Individuals in Benefits` and `Unenroll Individuals from Benefits` endpoints are available for Assisted API Benefit Providers.

 ### Automated API Providers
 Display Name | Id | Read | Write